amzray/Sentence2.5/README.md

 # Sentences2.5-springboot-mybatisplus
+A verse not for anyone.
-springboot&amp;mybatisplus version, but still using outer Tomcat server
+SpringBoot&amp;MybatisPlus version, but still using outer Tomcat server